moznion/rspec-sse-matchers/README.md

 RSpec.describe 'SSE endpoint', type: :request do it 'sends the expected events' do
     get '/events', headers: { 'Accept' => 'text/event-stream' }

+    # Verify the response indicates a successful SSE connection
+    expect(response).to be_successfully_opened

     # Verify the event types
     expect(response).to be_event_types(['message', 'update'])